 The AR-15 is a lightweight, gas-operated semi-automatic rifle and is also one of the most popular guns in the US.
-The reason the AR-15 rifle is one the most unassailable rifles among many gun lovers is its ultimate accuracy, amazing flexibility and most of its superior modularity.
+The reason the AR-15 rifle is one the most unassailable rifles among many gun lovers is its accuracy, flexibility and most of its superior modularity.

 One can configure the AR-15 in various ways to suit your specific requirements.
 This includes hunting, for competition purposes, or to use for your own self-defense needs.
 And did you know that you can build an AR-15 from the scratch from the confines of your garage?
 A DIYer can do it all according to the exact way they want if they follow the instructions.
-So let us jump right into this beginner’s guide on how to build an AR-15 in your home!
+So let us jump right into this beginner’s guide on how to build an AR-15 in your home.

 Important Points to Remember

 It is always important to consider all safety aspects before you work on anything.
-So make sure to wear safety glasses when you work on building the rifle, as you will be dealing with a lot of pins, springs and other small things that can fly around anywhere.
+So make sure to wear safety glasses when you work on building the rifle, as you will be dealing with a lot of pins, springs, and other small things that can fly around anywhere.